-There are a few schools of thought when it comes to providing logo options to clients as a part of the design process.
-Some would say that it confuses the process and can leave your client doubting your expertise, after all, you’re the expert and they are looking to you for guidance.
-Others would say that by creating a few carefully crafted options you are showing your creative chops while illustrating how well you’ve listened to their ideas and answers to creative questions.
+There are a few schools of thought when it comes to providing logo options to a client as a part of the design process.
+Some people would argue that providing options makes the design process confusing and leaves your client doubting your expertise–after all, you’re the expert, and your client is looking to you for guidance.
+Others would say, that by creating a few carefully crafted options, you are showing your creative chops while illustrating how well you’ve listened to their ideas.

 I’m in the latter school of thought when it comes to logo design….with a few important caveats.